Step-by-step guides showing how to do stuff with PdfClerk.

 - Check the Include bookmarks checkbox to also update matching links in the bookmarks

 It may be difficult to figure out the exact link addresses for the links in a pdf document.
-If you do not provide any values for updating the links, PdfClerk will just list the addresses of the links found in the pdf.
+If you do not provide any values for updating the links, PdfClerk will just list the addresses of the links found in the pdf in the log tab.
 Read more in the documentation.